bhavinparekh/automation_test/README.md

 ```
 #### 3. Add some tests to verify that PLAY, PAUSE and SEEK did work.

-Note: For this test I used Python behave framework to write test cases.
+Note: For this test, I used Python behave framework to write test cases.
 Link to python behave documentation: https://behave.readthedocs.io/en/stable/

 ```bash
 $ behave
 ```